APPLICATION PRIVACY POLICY

 Personal data in the Application are processed by the Controller in accordance with applicable law, in particular Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) — hereinafter “GDPR” or “the GDPR”.
 The official text of the GDPR: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679.

 Use of the Sea Alert Application, including making purchases, is voluntary.
-Providing personal data in connection with such use is also voluntary, subject to two exceptions: (1) conclusion of a contract — failure to provide personal data where and to the extent indicated in the Sea Alert Application, the Sea Alert Application Terms of Use and this privacy policy, where such data are necessary to conclude a contract for use of the Application or particular Electronic Services (e.g. Account registration, activation of paid access to the Application, etc.), means the User cannot conclude the contract or use the Application services.
-In such cases, providing data is a contractual requirement; if the data subject wishes to use a given Electronic Service available in the Application, they must provide the required data.
+Likewise, providing personal data by the User using the Sea Alert Application is voluntary, subject to two exceptions: (1) conclusion of a contract — failure to provide, where and to the extent indicated in the Sea Alert Application, the Sea Alert Application Terms of Use and this privacy policy, personal data necessary to conclude a contract for use of the Application or particular Electronic Services (e.g. Account registration, activation of paid access to the Application, etc.) means the User cannot conclude the contract or use the Application services.
+In such cases, providing personal data is a contractual requirement; if the data subject wishes to use a given Electronic Service available in the Application, they must provide the required data.
 The scope of data required for specific Application services is each time indicated in advance in the Sea Alert Application and in the Sea Alert Application Terms of Use; (2) Controller’s statutory obligations — providing personal data is a statutory requirement under generally applicable law imposing an obligation on the Controller to process personal data (e.g. for accounting records), and failure to provide them will prevent the Controller from fulfilling those obligations.

-Taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for rights and freedoms of natural persons, the Controller implements appropriate technical and organisational measures so that processing complies with the GDPR and can be demonstrated.
+Taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, the Controller implements appropriate technical and organisational measures so that processing complies with the GDPR and can be demonstrated.
 Those measures are reviewed and updated where necessary.
 The Controller uses technical measures to prevent unauthorised acquisition or modification of personal data transmitted electronically.

 LEGAL BASES FOR PROCESSING